GarrChri/JS-Tidal-Scraper/README.md

 npm i @dastormer/tidal-api-wrapper
 ```

-To run the program, open a terminal and navigate to the directory that contains the file and type:
+To run the program, open a terminal/command promopt and navigate to the directory that contains the file and type:
 ```
 node get-tidal-songs.js
 ```